xdaichain/exit-reward-prototype/README.md

     The `admin` address cannot be the same as `staker`/`currencyRateChanger`.

-    Make sure the `admin` address has at least 0.02 ETH and the `staker`/`currencyRateChanger` has at least 0.001 ETH.
+    Make sure the `admin` address has at least 0.02 ETH and the `staker`/`currencyRateChanger` has at least 0.001 ETH (for the gasPrice of 5 gwei).

 3. Set appropriate `gasPrice` in `truffle-config.js` (the default is 5 gwei).